-Receivables consist of interest and assessments from the County of Madera and fees charged for water services.
+Receivables consist of interest from the County of Madera, fees charged for water services, and grant revenues from California State Water Resources Control Board.
 Management believes its receivables to be fully collectible, and accordingly, no allowance for doubtful accounts is required.

-E. Assessments
+E. Property Taxes

-Secured and unsecured assessments are levied in July each year.
-Assessments become a lien against the property as of January 1 of each year.
-Secured assessments are payable in two installments which are due November 1 and February 1.
-Unsecured assessments are due on August 31.
-All assessments receivable are due from property owners within the District.
+Secured and unsecured property taxes are levied in July each year.
+Property taxes become a lien against the property as of January 1 of each year.
+Secured property taxes are payable in two installments which are due November 1 and February 1.
+Unsecured property taxes are due on August 31.
+All property taxes receivable are due from property owners within the District.